The concepts of ego and alter should leave open whether they concern psychic or social systems . . . (Social Systems, p. 106)

 In an interaction system, such as a conversation between two people, the system (not each psychic system separately) selects meanings from a horizon of possible meanings.
 Each communicative event, which passes away in the same moment is emerges, must serve as the premise for the next event if the system is to continue its autopoiesis.

-The ego-alter concept can be confusing, however, because two psychic system can come together, so to speak, to produce an interaction system.
+The ego-alter concept can be confusing, however, because two psychic systems can come together, so to speak, to produce an interaction system.
 A new system emerges as communication.
 This might lead to the conclusion that a third system, the interaction system, emerges between the two psychic systems and that the two psychic systems somehow share this interaction system.

 But if two function systems, such as politics and economy, mutually irritate each other, a third system does not emerge between the two because that would require a mixture of codes.
 But in an interaction system, a new system does not exactly emerge between two psychic systems either.
 The interaction system exists in the environment of the psychic systems, and each psychic system has its own (unshared) environment.
 Any change that occurs in the thinking or feeling of a psychic system during communication only happens in that psychic system, not in the interaction system (because interactions systems do not think or feel; they communicate).
 Similarly, any change that occurs in the economy or the political system occurs only within the respective systems, not somewhere in-between the two systems.
 There is nothing shared or experienced in common between the two systems.